Library terms and phrases

 Database: Full text and Bibliographic

 A database is a collection of information that is organized so that it can easily be accessed, managed, and updated.
-In one view, databases can be classified according to types of content: bibliographic, full-text, numeric, and images.
+Databases can be classified according to types of content: bibliographic, full-text, numeric, and images.

-A system used by libraries to classify nonfictional publications into subject categories; the subject is indicated by a three-digit numeral and further specification is given by numerals following a decimal point; publications are shelved by number.
+A system used by libraries to classify nonfiction publications into subject categories.
+The subject is indicated by a three-digit numeral and further specification is given by numerals following a decimal point.
+Publications are shelved by number.

 A reference book containing an alphabetical list of words with information about them.

-A service that provides access to books and journal articles which are held at other libraries.
+A service that provides access to books and journal articles which are not held at your library, but are held at other libraries.

 or electronic book, which provides the text of a book in electronic form.

-Commercial organisation which organises and sells databases of abstracts and the full text of journal articles to libraries and other subscribers.
+Commercial organisation which organises and sells databases of journal articles, ebooks, abstracts and other information to libraries and other subscribers.

-comprehensive collection of articles on all subjects, or a particular chosen subject : often in alphabetical order.
+Comprehensive collection of articles on all subjects, or a particular chosen subject.

 Federated search engine

 or web feed.
-This is the means by which subject data can be formatted to enable you to subscribe to regular updates sent to your chosen feed provider on the Web
+This is the means by which subject data can be formatted to enable you to subscribe to regular updates sent to your chosen feed provider on the Web.
+Also known as RSS.

 A folksonomy is a system of collaborative tagging, indexing or classification (as distinct from a standardised, rigid taxonomy found with Yellow Pages or MeSH).
 Folksonomies are a particularly associated with Web 2.0 and social networking sites.